sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **OEMs:** For more information about Windows Defender Device Guard hardware requirements, see [Windows Defender Device Guard hardware requirements](OEM-device-guard.md).

-**IT Professionals:** To learn how to deploy Windows Defender Device in your enterprise, see [Requirements and deployment planning guidelines for Device Guard](http://go.microsoft.com/fwlink/?LinkId=822877).
+**IT Professionals:** To learn how to deploy Windows Defender Device Guard in your enterprise, see [Requirements and deployment planning guidelines for Device Guard](http://go.microsoft.com/fwlink/?LinkId=822877).

 ## Windows Hello